• Knowing the World and Knowing Thyself

-• How Humans Err in "Knowing the World and Knowing the Self"
+• How Humans Err in "Knowing the World and Knowing Thyself"

 Limitations of Western Civilization’s Natural Sciences, Philosophy, and Psychology